r-forge/geograph/pkg/misc/simulations/readme.txt

 ## nullPath.1.1.R ##
 Unique costs.
-Sources in relatively large grid (... nodes), restrained to Africa.
+Sources in relatively large grid (104 nodes), restrained to Africa.
+Runs in less than 1 hour.